 I’m a librarian, freelance writer, book reviewer, and historian dedicated to using libraries and information for the empowerment of women and girls around the world.
 Queer, feminist, and trans-inclusive, I’m a giant book nerd who’s continuously sharpening my disruptive skills as an anti-oppression accomplice in service to others.

-Highly driven and focused on smashing goals, I still carve out time to travel; dress up my puppy, Grace, in sweaters; binge old episodes of Survivor; and drink mules.
+Highly driven and focused on smashing goals, I still carve out time to travel; hang out with my girls (see the photo); binge old episodes of Survivor; and drink mules.
 An open book, I deal with persistent depression and anxiety, wicked periods and anemia, and bouts of imposter syndrome, but I manage to be positive and hilarious much of the time.
 I prefer animals to people, am an outgoing introvert, and have a killer record collection.